nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 This is the roadmap to completing this transition:
 - [x] Publisher and the NDM code use the CMP v1 API
 - [x] NDM refactors her code to be compatible with both v1 and v2.
-- [ ] Publisher refactors her code to be compatible with both v1 and v2.
 - [ ] Switch the CMP version from v1 to v2:
     - If the publisher has implemented the _cmp.stub.bundle.js_ script, the CMP is managed by NDM.
+      The publisher must refactor her code to be compatible with both v1 and v2.
       NDM will update the CMP version.
-The publisher does not need to take action.
     - If the publisher has implemented the _cmp.stub.custom.bundle.js_ script, the CMP is managed by the publisher.
-      The publisher must change the version of her CMP to v2.
+      The publisher must refactor her code to be compatible with v2 and change the version of her CMP to v2.
+- [ ] NDM refactors her code to be compatible with v2 only.
 - [ ] Publisher refactors her code to be compatible with v2 only.
-- [ ] NDM refactors her code to be compatible with v2 only.

 ## Do I need to refactor my code?
 If anywhere in **your** code you are using the globally defined function `__cmp`,